beeware/briefcase/docs/reference/commands/run.rst

 Specifies the port of the socket connection for the debugger.
 This option is only used when the ``--debug <debugger>`` option is specified.
 The default value is ``5678``.

-On Android this also forwards the port from the Android device to the host pc via ADB if the port is ``localhost``.

 Passthrough arguments
 ---------------------